RevolutionTech/resume/README.md

 - Drove effort to add Unicode support and i18n to monolith and over 10 internal dependencies
 - Developed libraries that simplify Hashicorp Vault and SAML integration for Django projects
-- Created and maintained HR-related web apps for internal use with Zappa and Lambda
+- Produced and maintained HR-related web apps for internal use with Zappa and Lambda

 **Software Engineer** | Feb 2016 – July 2017
 <br />Numerator (formerly InfoScout) | 322 Ritch St, San Francisco, CA, USA